-This is the Oracle database SID [your database name]: orcl Enter the port number that the database listener is on [1521]: Database user name []: system User password []: rpmtest TransactionVision Info(FileUpdated): File "C:\PROGRA~1\HP\TRANSA~1\config\datamgr\Database.properties" has been successfully updated LW-SSO (Lightweight Single Sign-On) Settings Enter the LW-SSO init string, used for the initialization of the enc algorithm.
-This value needs to be the same in all applications integ with LW-SSO.
-Unless you have modified the default value in other app such as BAC, you can just accept the default.
-[Xy6stqZ]: Enter the LW-SSO application domain, used for LW-SSO cookie creation.
-This is the full or partial domain part of the fully-qualified hostn of the machine running the TransactionVision UI. (for example, 'mydomain.com') [hpqcorp.net]: Enter a comma delimited list of LW-SSO protected domains.
-Applicable if other applications integrated with LW-SSO are running in different domains.
-It is not necessary to include the TransactionVision UI doma (for example, if BAC is in domain bac.com and Diagnostics is in domadiag.com, enter 'bac.com,diag.com'):TransactionVision Info(FileUpdated): File "C:\PROGRA~1\HP\TRANSA~1\cproperties" has been successfully updated Generating script file for environment setup...
-TransactionVision Info(NewFileCreated): File "C:\PROGRA~1\HP\TRANSA~nv.bat" has been successfully created Initialize and verify database setup for TransactionVision Do you wish to initialize the TransactionVision Database and add communication links for SonicMQ on this Analyzer ? [y]: Default TVISION commlink has been added
+This is the Oracle database SID [your database name]: orcl

+Enter the port number that the database listener is on [1521]:

+Database user name []: system

+User password []: rpmtest

+"C:\PROGRA~1\HP\TRANSA~1\config\datamgr\Database.properties" has been successfully updated

+LW-SSO (Lightweight Single Sign-On) Settings

+Enter the LW-SSO init string, used for the initialization of the encryption algorithm.
+This value needs to be the same in all applications integrated with LW-SSO.
+Unless you have modified the default value in other applications, such as BAC, you can just accept the default.
+[Xy6stqZ]:

+Enter the LW-SSO application domain, used for LW-SSO cookie creation.
+This is the fully-qualified domain name of the machine running the TransactionVision UI.

+(for example, 'my.domain.com') [americas.hpqcorp.net]:

+Enter a comma delimited list of LW-SSO protected domains.
+Applicable only if other applications integrated with LW-SSO are running in different domains.
+It is not necessary to include the TransactionVision UI domain. (for example, if BAC is in domain bac.domain.com and Diagnostics is in domain diag.domain.com, enter 'bac.domain.com,diag.domain.com'):

+Generating script file for environment setup...

+TransactionVision Info(NewFileCreated): File "C:\PROGRA~1\HP\TRANSA~nv.bat" has been successfully created

+Initialize and verify database setup for TransactionVision

+Do you wish to initialize the TransactionVision Database and add communication links for SonicMQ on this Analyzer ? [y]:

+Default TVISION commlink has been added